ashitom/ashitom.github.io/README.md

 # Introduction

-Tom Ashi has 17+ years of digital transformation experience, starting out as a software developer, then transitioned to Business Process Analyst/Project Manager and now as Data Scientist/Analyst.
+Thomas Ashi has 17+ years of digital transformation experience, starting out as a software developer, then transitioned to Business Process Analyst/Project Manager and now as Data Scientist/Analyst.

 # Past Experience